wacncontent/CustomizeTool/removeCommentOutput2/articles/expressroute/expressroute-faqs.md

 ### Where is the service available?
 See this page for service location and availability: [ExpressRoute partners and locations](/documentation/articles/expressroute-locations).

-### How can I use ExpressRoute to connect to Microsoft if I don’t have partnerships with one of the ExpressRoute-carrier partners?
+### How can I use ExpressRoute to connect to Microsoft if I don't have partnerships with one of the ExpressRoute-carrier partners?
 You can select a regional carrier and land Ethernet connections to one of the supported exchange provider locations.
 You can then peer with Microsoft at the provider location.
 Check the last section of [ExpressRoute partners and locations](/documentation/articles/expressroute-locations) to see if your service provider is present in any of the Exchange locations.
 You can then order an ExpressRoute circuit through the service provider to connect to Azure.

 ### How much does ExpressRoute cost?